-“Well, chamomile tea could do the same thing without you feeling like shit in the morning.
-And if you would just talk to me, maybe I could- “
+“Well, chamomile tea could do the same thing without you feeling like death in the morning.
+And if you would just talk to me, maybe I could- ”

 Grayson stood up so fast the chair fell back with a loud BANG.
 Without saying another word, he walked out the door and slammed it shut, putting an end to the conversation.

-Eleanor slammed her cup down, breaking another one. ’Dammit!
-I just can’t keep my mouth shut, can I?
-And now I broke ANOTHER cup!’
+Eleanor slammed her cup down, breaking another one.
+‘Dammit!
+I just can’t keep my mouth shut, can I?’
 She knew she was crossing a line by saying such things, a true lady never does.
 But she couldn’t help herself.
 She was an outspoken woman and although Grayson let her speak her mind at home, she had to be careful with her words and where she spoke them.
-She could earn herself a black eye, and not just from her husband.
+She could earn herself a black eye from any man within hearing distance.

 Not bothering to clean up the mess, Eleanor grabbed the money she had stashed away in a flowerpot and went out the door.

 Once she stepped outside, a cool breeze blew by her, causing her to shiver.
-The smell of rain was mixed in with the breeze, making Eleanor realize she needed to hurry.
-Glancing at the small barn they had, she realized Grayson took their only horse.
-Furrowing her eyebrows in anger, she tucked the money into one of her many pockets she made with her apron and started the long walk to the market.
+The smell of rain was mixed in with the air, making Eleanor realize she needed to make haste.
+Glancing at the small barn they had, she noticed Grayson took their only horse.
+Furrowing her eyebrows in anger, she tucked the money into one of her many pockets she made within her apron and started the long walk to the market.